-Ignore China's hypersensitivity.
-Foreign governments and institutions should be aware of China's strategic use of hypersensitivity as a weapon of foreign policy.
+Ignore China's hypersensitivity: Foreign governments and institutions should be aware of China's strategic use of hypersensitivity as a weapon of foreign policy.
 Over the last two decades, the Chinese leadership has unfailingly expressed its hurt as well as outrage at the slightest sign of foreign support for Tibet, even when the nature of the support is purely humanitarian.
 China often claims that statements supporting Tibetan human rights "hurt the feelings of the Chinese people."
-Unfortunately, many politicians in the free world have naively accepted the supposedly Chinese notion of 'saving face,' and have gone out of their way to insulate Chinese leaders from any situation that might be mildly embarrassing for them during their foreign travels.
+143 Unfortunately, many politicians in the free world have naively accepted the supposedly Chinese notion of 'saving face,' and have gone out of their way to insulate Chinese leaders from any situation that might be mildly embarrassing for them during their foreign travels.
 In reality, Chinese leaders have intentionally cultivated this strategic hypersensitivity and are using it as a weapon to silence criticism and promote self-censorship on the part of democratic countries.
+Therefore, foreign actors that seek to support Tibet must learn to ignore China's temper tantrums as empty threats and not allow Beijing to use this false hypersensitivity as an instrument that attempts to remove the Tibet issue from the domestic and global public consciousness.